 Meaning and History

-The company was named after the eponymous city on Baranof Island, part of Alaska.
+The company was named after the eponymous city on Baranof Island in Alaska.
 “Sitka” literally means “People on the Outside of Baranof Island.”
-Perhaps the hunting gear manufacturer chose this name because many locals are engaged in hunting.
-The logo with the image of stylized antlers was chosen for the same reason: deer are common prey for the people of Sitka.
+Perhaps the hunting gear manufacturer chose this name because many locals hunt.
+The logo featuring stylized antlers was chosen for the same reason: deer are a common prey species for the people of Sitka.
 However, brand fans continue to debate what its graphic sign means.
-Some see it as a design by Native Americans, others a mane of the Denver Bronco horse or a running person.
+Some see it as a design by Native Americans, others as a mane of the Denver Broncos’ horse, or a running person.
 Nonetheless, representatives of the Sitka brand have always claimed that it represents two antlers.
 Collecting skulls and antlers is an important part of the hunting culture.

 What is Sitka?

 Sitka is an American hunting gear brand.
-It was founded in 2005 by Jason Hairston and Jonathan Hart to take the best from the mountaineering industry and adapt it for hunting enthusiasts.
+It was founded in 2005 by Jason Hairston and Jonathan Hart to draw on the best of the mountaineering industry and adapt it for hunting enthusiasts.
 The first batch of products was sold through mail catalogs.
 Then, the business rapidly grew, and the products appeared on the shelves of major stores.
 In 2009, amid the economic crisis, financial director Justin Faggioli suggested selling Sitka to W. L. Gore & Associates Inc., the developer of Gore-Tex fabrics.

 Today

-The SITKA logo features an abstract pattern, somewhat resembling stylized antlers.
+The SITKA logo features an abstract pattern that resembles stylized antlers.
 The white spaces between the elements give the design a light feel while maintaining clarity.
 The inner space within the symbol forms a geometric pattern that echoes natural motifs.

 The SITKA logo consists of an abstract pattern reminiscent of stylized antlers and the company name, reflecting SITKA’s connection to nature and focus on hunting gear.
-The upper part of the logo presents a dynamic design made up of elongated, intersecting lines with sharp edges.
+The upper part of the logo features a dynamic design composed of elongated, intersecting lines with sharp edges.
 This reinterpreted depiction of deer antlers symbolizes hunting and the rugged conditions for which the gear is designed.

 Beyond the obvious hunting theme, the antlers in the logo also resemble gusts of wind, highlighting the company’s focus on wind-resistant technologies in its clothing.
 The lines of the antlers are broken, creating a sense of lightness and motion, while the gaps between the elements make the image feel airy.